 The Division serves the Center and the American people by:

-- Promoting Small Business Assistance as the home of CDER’s Small Business Assistance Program.
+- Promoting CDER Small Business and Industry Assistance (formerly Small Business Assistance) as the home of CDER’s Small Business and Industry Assistance Program.
 We interact with regulated industry by assisting regulated domestic and international small pharmaceutical business seeking timely and accurate information relating to development and regulation of human drug products.
 We provide various outreach activities including Workshops and Webinars.

 - Educating specific audiences through CDERLearn, a strategic initiative to inform and educate people about the safe use of medicine, the drug regulatory process, the vital role health care professionals play to assist FDA in fulfilling its duties and many other important issues with continuing education (CE) credit for pharmacists, physicians, and nurses.